nordurljosahvida/mbox-to-imap/README.md

 # Usage

-1] Place all of your standard mbox data inside the export/ subdirectory inside the mbox-to-imap directory
+1] Place all of your standard mbox data inside a subdirectory inside the mbox-to-imap directory called exactly "export" without the quotes

 2] Edit the config file with your IMAP server details and account credentials